Thanas-Fuqi/BrookshearMachine_PY/README.md

 **Note:** The code expects a hexadecimal value in the format [ **Opcode** | **R** ] [ **X** | **Y** ]. (i.e 1A2B)

 ---
+## Programs
+A collection of programs written in the Brookshear ISA to demonstrate the machine's capabilities:

+- **Binary Counter** — counts 0x0 to 0xF driving a 7-segment display
+- **Wave Simulation** — wave moving using the ROTATE instruction
+- **Conway's Game of Life** — toroidal grid with a preloaded glider pattern
+- **Snake** — real-time game with score, speed scaling, and win state

+---
 ## Usage Guide

 Here's a minimal version to run a code in the Brookshear machine simulator.